Advanced English Grammar Mistakes Even Fluent Speakers Still Make

 In analytical writing, clarity beats formality.

-The longer the sentence, the higher the risk.
+The longer the sentence, the higher the risk as the structure of the sentence becomes more complex.

 While reviewing the article, several grammar issues were identified.